2023–24 Premier League Cup

-The 2023–24 Premier League Cup is the tenth edition of the competition.
+The 2023–24 Premier League Cup was the tenth edition of the competition.

-The defending Champions are Brentford who defeated Blackburn Rovers 2–1 in last year's final.
+The defending champions were Brentford who defeated Blackburn Rovers 2–1 in last year's final.

-32 academies will be competing in this edition of the competition.
+32 academies competed in this edition of the competition.
 Eight teams did not return; Arsenal after 2 consecutive seasons, Cardiff City after last year, Derby County after 9 seasons, Everton after 9 seasons, Queens Park Rangers, Southampton 9 seasons, Stoke City 9 seasons, and Watford after 3 consecutive seasons did not take part in this year's competition.

-Three teams will be competing as for the very first time; Fleetwood Town who is competing in the competition proper for the first time, alongside Luton Town, and Tottenham Hotspur.
-Chelsea are returning to the competition for the first time since 2015–16, Ipswich Town for the first time since 2017–18, Leicester City for the first time since 2018–19 and Leeds United and Norwich City both return after missing last year's edition of the competition.
+Three teams competed as for the very first time; Fleetwood Town who competed in the competition proper for the first time, alongside Luton Town, and Tottenham Hotspur.
+Chelsea returned to the competition for the first time since 2015–16, Ipswich Town for the first time since 2017–18, Leicester City for the first time since 2018–19 and Leeds United and Norwich City both return after missing last year's edition of the competition.